 23 So king Solomon exceeded all the kings of the earth for riches and for wisdom.
 24 And all the earth sought for Solomon to hear his wisdom which God had put in his heart.
 25 And every man brought his present: vessels of silver, vessels of gold, garments, armor, spices, horses, and mules—a rate year by year.

 26 And Solomon collected chariots and horsemen.
 And he had one thousand and four hundred chariots and twelve thousand horsemen, whom he bestowed in the cities for chariots and with the king at Jerusalem.
 27 And the king made silver to be in Jerusalem as stones, and cedars he made to be as the sycamore trees that are in the valley, for abundance.
-28 And Solomon had horses brought from Egypt, and linen yarn.
-The king's merchants received the linen yarn at a price.
+28 And Solomon had horses brought from Egypt and from Keveh.
+The king's merchants received from Keveh at a price.
 29 And a chariot came up and went out of Egypt for six hundred shekels of silver, and a horse for one hundred and fifty.
 And in this manner they exported them to all the kings of the Hittites and to the kings of Syria.

 [v.4] - "Solomon's wisdom" - Reference, 1st Kings 3:12, 28.